The Jacobite (steam train): History

 In 1995 following the privatisation of British Rail, the operating licence for the West Highlander trains was granted to West Coast Railways (WCR), and they began operating the service that summer under the new name of The Jacobite (after the historic Jacobite political movement which has many local connections).

 The daily service departs Fort William at 10:15 and arrives at Mallaig at 12:25.
 The return from Mallaig departs at 14:10 arriving back into Fort William at 16:00.
 The service crosses the additional afternoon train at Glenfinnan on Mondays to Fridays and this is the only regular crossing of two steam services passing each other on the national network.

 In 2011, for the first time, WCR added a second daily The Jacobite from Fort William to Mallaig due to demand, using Ian Riley's Black 5 44871 and a spare set of coaches that were formerly used for The Cambrian.
 The additional service departs Fort William at 14:30 with an arrival time back in Fort William of 20:30 and runs from June to August, Monday to Friday.

 The future of The Jacobite was thrown into doubt in 2015 by the complete suspension of West Coast Railways' train operating company licence.
 The ban was lifted on 8 May 2015, allowing the service to resume.
 West Coast Railway were banned again between February and March 2016.

 The railway resumed service later, but due to safety concerns it was suspended again in July 2023, with passengers offered full refunds.
-Another suspension of service occurred in March 2024, with West Coast Railways attempting to seek exemption from the Office of Rail and Road from a requirement to install a central locking system to its carriages.
+Another suspension of service occurred in March 2024, with West Coast Railways attempting to seek exemption from the Office of Rail and Road from a requirement to install a central locking system in its carriages.
 The service suspension caused complaints from the local community due to the economic impact caused by the reduction of tourists visiting the region.
 Competing excursion train company Locomotive Services Limited ran "The West Highlander" excursion as a trial run in April 2024 over the Jacobite's route from Fort William to Mallaig while the West Coast Railway operation was shut down.
-West Coast Railways announced a return to service in April using modern coaching stock as a stopgap measure shortly afterwards.
+Shortly afterwards, West Coast Railways announced a return to service in April 2024 using modern coaching stock as a stopgap measure.
+The modern carriages proved unpopular and expensive to run, requiring a diesel locomotive to be attached to the rear of the train to power their air conditioning.
+In April 2026 West Coast postponed the start of the service while it sought permission to instead operate the old rolling stock while installing install central locking over a period of years.